 - to send you information you have requested;

 - to email you when you have placed items in your shopping basket but not proceeded to payment;

 - to ask you to leave a review or feedback on us; and

-- protect our business including dealing with any misuse of our website and complying with our security policies at our locations;
+7. protect our business including to deal with any misuse of our website and to comply with our security policies at our locations;

 We may process any of your personal data identified in this policy where necessary for the establishment, investigation, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.